ehmtang/HyperionDev/README.md

   - [T48 Capstone Project V](#t48-capstone-project-v)
 - [Acknowledgments](#acknowledgments)

 ## Introduction
-This is the introduction section.
+This repository contains course submissions to the capstone tasks delivered by HyperionDev

 ## Technology

-To create this project I used:

-* Python
+* Python (>3.9)
 * SQLite
 * Git

 ## Installation
 This is the installation section.